TypedRest/TypedRest-DotNet/README.md

 Install the `TypedRest` NuGet package in your REST client project.

-You can then use the classes `EntryEndpoint`, `CollectionEndpoint` and `ElementEndpoint` to build a local representation of a remote REST service.
+You can then use the classes `EntryEndpoint`, `CollectionEndpoint`, `ElementEndpoint`, `PaginationEndpoint` and `StreamEndpoint`. to build a local representation of a remote REST service.
 Based on our usecase sample this could look like this:
 ```cs
 class SampleEntryEndpoint : EntryEndpoint
 {